zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 The keen minded among you might have caught on to an inconsistency in my argument from above.
 We don't commit the poetry.lock file, as we want to always guarantee compatibility with the bleeding edge changes of our integrations and dependencies.
 But by caching the virtual environment directory as a function of the pyproject.toml, aren't we just locking on to the versions when we cache for the first time?
-And you're completely correct about

-> :memo: **Note:** Unfortunately, this caching action currently does not give the user control over when the cache is
+...

-> written to.
-Currently, in case there is no cache-hit, the cache entry is created at the end of the job.
+{% include note.html content="Unfortunately, this caching action currently does not give the user control over when the cache is written to.
+Currently, in case there is no cache-hit, the cache entry is created at the end of the job." %}

 ...